csu-hci-projects/cs465_CarrollR/README.md

 Project Overview:
 -----------------
-This project is related to exploring how people interact with pets in Virtual Reality (VR) using different modalities such as controllers, gaze, and speech.
-The goal is to analyze how these interaction methods impact the experience and engagement of users with virtual pets in a VR environment.
-You can explore the details in the video and Overleaf document linked below.
+This research project investigates how users interact with virtual pets in Virtual Reality (VR) using unimodal or multimodal interfaces, including controllers, gaze, and speech.
+The study aims to analyze how these interaction methods affect user experience, engagement, and emotional connection with a virtual pet dog in a minimalist VR environment.
+Conducted as part of a Human-Computer Interaction (HCI) study, the project explores applications in entertainment, therapy, and companionship.
+The experiment involves 3 participants and uses a Unity VR core starter scene with a simple room, basic objects, and a sky background to focus on pet interactions.
+Results will be documented in a comprehensive PDF report.

 Links:
 ------